datafordemocracy/public-interest-data-2020/docs/schedule.md

 Reference/Resource:
 * Garrett Grolemund and Hadley Wickham, [R for Data Science,  Ch 23, 24](https://r4ds.had.co.nz/index.html)

+Due
+* Collaborative annotations/commenting on today's (very short) reading in Perusall by 2pm Monday, 3/30
+* Team progress report 1: exploring/visualizing the data for your key questions (in a well-narrated Rmarkdown file) in slack/assignments by 2pm Monday, 3/30
+* Team research article synthesis in slack/reading-news by 2pm Monday, 3/30

 ### 4/6 Digging into the Literature, Representing Populations

 Readings:
 * Research articles on child welfare and race (TBA, 1 per group)
 * Craig M. Dalton and Tim Stallmann.
 2018. ["Counter-Mapping Data Science."](https://onlinelibrary.wiley.com/doi/pdf/10.1111/cag.12398) *The Canadian Geographer* 61: 93-101.

+Due
+* Collaborative annotations/commenting on today's (pretty short) reading in Perusall by 2pm Monday, 4/6
+* Team progress report 2: initial models, revised summaries, visualizations of your key questions (well-narrated Rmarkdown file) in slack/assignments by 2pm Monday, 4/6
+* Team research article synthesis in slack/reading-news by 2pm Monday, 4/6
+* Team peer review of another team's progress report 1 via comment thread in slack by 2pm Monday, 4/6

 ### 4/13 Digging into the Literature, Interpreting Models